-The front and rear wheels must be fitted with tires with similar tread patterns to prevent loss of control over the vehicle.
+- The front and rear wheels must be fitted with tires with similar tread patterns to prevent loss of control over the vehicle.

-Danger of accidents Uncontrollable handling characteristic due to non-approved and/or non-recommended tires/wheels.
+Danger of accidents Non-approved or non-recommended tires and wheels impact the handling characteristic.

-Only tires/wheels approved by KTM and with the corresponding speed index should be used.
+Only use tires/wheels approved by KTM with the corresponding speed index.